Private From Whom? Minimal Information Leakage in Auctions: Second-Price Auctions

 The ascending auction may initially appear to reveal more to the winning bidder than the sealed-bid auction does.
 However, the only additional information that the ascending auction reveals to the winner is the second-highest value.
 Since the winner learns this information via their payment regardless of the protocol used, the ascending auction reveals the same information to bidders as the sealed-bid auction does.
-We then show that the ascending protocol and the ascending-join protocol lie on the privacy Pareto frontier.